Hi, I'm Caren

 WHERE I COME FROM

 Hello!
 I’m Caren Fitzpatrick, and I’m your Atlantic County Commissioner at Large.

-I’m the director of finance & administration at Meet AC, the organization that is charged with bringing meetings and conventions to Atlantic City.
+I’m the director of finance & administration at Visit Atlantic City (formerly Meet AC), the organization that is charged with bringing meetings and conventions to Atlantic City.
 We’re an economic development agency and are committed to the success of Atlantic City.
 I’ve done this sort of work for more than 20 years in both for profit and nonprofit organizations, giving me deep and varied experiences in budgeting, forecasting and fiscal responsibility.
 I am a fiscal conservative.

 I’ve lived in Atlantic County all my life, including years spent living in Pleasantville, Somers Point and Linwood.
 I graduated from Mainland Regional High School, Atlantic Community College (as it was known in 1995)--AAS/Accounting, Thomas Edison State College-BS Business Administration, and Stockton University-Masters Business Administration.
 My father was a professor of philosophy at ACC, and taught me to question.
 Everything.

 Brian and I were married in 1980.
 We raised two sons, Brian and Duncan, and in 2014, Brian gave me the daughter I never had, my daughter in-law, Meghan.
 I am now the proud bubbie of a beautiful granddaughter, Cassidy and precious grandson, Dylan.

 I believe in people, their right to equal opportunities, and I enjoy the amazing diversity of our County.
 We are all better off when we learn about each other and celebrate our differences as well as our similarities.